Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

 We describe each of those parts in more detail below, beginning with the environments used in the interaction phase and followed by the related challenge tasks for the test phase:

 \paragraph{Interaction-Phase Environments.}

-Each AutumnBench environment is a grid world composed of objects, represented as collections of pixels, along with their dynamics.
-We define these dynamics programmatically in AutumnBench environments using the Autumn DSL \citep{autumnsynth}.
+Each AutumnBench environment is a 2D grid world composed of objects, represented as collections of pixels, along with their dynamics.
+We define these objects and dynamics programmatically using the Autumn language \citep{autumnsynth}.

 The grid sizes of these environments range from $3\times3$ to $25\times25$, with most at $16\times16$.
-Each environment includes about five or fewer object types and 1 to 12 colors, with 19 of the 43 environments being stochastic. \Cref{tab:program_stats} summarizes the complexity metrics across all environments.
-Our environments meet the three {\em novel game} desiderata from \citet{lance2025assessing} for evaluating world model learning: they are structurally novel, intuitive to humans, and diverse in both world dynamics and learning mechanisms. \Cref{fig:pipeline_overview} illustrates sample environments.
-AutumnBench includes Atari-like games \citep{bellemare2013arcade}, simulations of real-world phenomena like plant growth and sandcastle construction, and strategic games like Nim~\citep{nim}. \Cref{sec:env_details} provides further details on the different classes of environments in AutumnBench. \paragraph{Test-Phase Challenges.} We selected the test-phase challenges to address various aspects of existing world model evaluations.
+Each environment has five or fewer object types and 1 to 12 colors, with 17 of the 43 environments being stochastic: the same action taken from the same state can produce different outcomes due to randomness in the environment's transition dynamics. \Cref{tab:program_stats} summarizes complexity metrics across all environments.
+Our environments meet the three {\em novel game} desiderata from \citet{lance2025assessing} for evaluating world model learning: they are structurally novel, intuitive to humans, and diverse in both world dynamics and learning mechanisms. \Cref{fig:pipeline_overview} shows some example environments.
+AutumnBench includes Atari-like games \citep{bellemare2013arcade}, simulations of real-world phenomena like plant growth and sandcastle construction, and strategic games like Nim~\citep{nim}. \Cref{sec:env_details} gives further details on the different classes of environments in AutumnBench.
+The action space in Autumn is: \texttt{left}, \texttt{right}, \texttt{up}, \texttt{down}, clicking on a grid cell, and \texttt{no-op}, which advances the environment by one timestep with no user input.
+The interaction phase adds a \texttt{reset} action that restores the initial state. \paragraph{Test-Phase Challenges.} We selected the test-phase challenges to address various aspects of existing world model evaluations.
 Specifically, AutumnBench implements the test phase of \wmla by assessing the agent through the following three types of challenges: \begin{itemize} \item \textbf{Masked Frame Prediction (MFP)}: The agent observes a trajectory with partially masked frames and predicts the missing content in the final frame by selecting from six options, only one of which matches the ground truth.
-The agent receives a score of 1 for a correct selection and 0 otherwise.
+The agent scores 1 for a correct selection and 0 otherwise.

-\item \textbf{Planning}: The protocol gives the agent a goal that specifies a target state for a subgrid, and the agent is required to generate a sequence of actions to reach that target state.
-The agent is scored 1 or 0 based on whether or not it reaches the target state.